Sonos Smart Speakers

 Tips to protect yourself

-• Opt out of additional usage data collection
+• Opt out from additional usage data collection

 • When starting a sign-up, do not agree to tracking of your data.